moosicse/Documents/Software Development Document/Software Design Document.md

 |    Anger    |      Calm       |
 |  Surprise   |     Excited     |

-Using this mapping form, we recommend music with specific mood to the user with cprresponding facial emotion.
+Using this mapping form, we recommend music with specific mood to the user with corresponding facial emotion.